cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/projects.rst

        - sql
        - REST
    * - :ref:`A Paper on Container Technologies for BigData <project_namedisambugiuty2>`
+        - :ref:`A Survey of DevOps Frameworks in support of Big Data <project_namedisambugiuty3>`
+        - :ref:`A Survey of Online PaaS Frameworks and Clouds in support of Big Data <project_namedisambugiuty4>`
      - Report style Project
      -
      - - Docker